The Tower Theatre – One of the Oldest AMDrams in the UK

 During the period of social distancing, the Tower Theatre has had to close and postpone all performances.
 All tickets already bought will be valid for when the new dates are announced.
 In the meantime, the Theatre has started a GoFundMe page in order to be able to retain the small number of staff who work here.
 As they receive no government funding and are reliant on ticket sales, this is a worrying time.
 However, the Tower Theatre is such a valuable part of the community, that in the first 24 hours, they raised over £1500 towards their goal.
 Read on to find out why the theatre has such a significant place in the hearts of those in Folkestone.

 folkestone and hythe opera and dramatic society

 FHODS put on 6 musical and theatre productions a year.
 Having done a Sondheim season and recently put on Gaslight, the company isn’t afraid of choosing challenging content for their audience.
-FHODS always put on a Christmas Pantomime, and for the past few years the team has included Mike Nolan from Bucks Fizz fame and the stalwart John Pritchard who loves dressing up as the Dame.
-John is one of a small team that help run the commercial side of the theatre, along with Reana Herchenhan, the Events and Marketing manager.
+FHODS always put on a Christmas Pantomime, and for the past few years, the team has included Mike Nolan from Bucks Fizz fame and the stalwart John Pritchard who loves dressing up as the Dame.
+John is one of a small team that helps run the commercial side of the theatre, along with Reana Herchenhan, the Events and Marketing Manager.

 committed team of volunteers

 “Most of the performances that happen at the Tower Theatre are supported by a fantastic and committed team of volunteers.”
 Says Reana, “And we couldn’t run this place without them.

 “Our local audience loves FHODS’ musicals, but we sold out with Fairport Convention last year and have a fantastic line up for next year.
 4 Poofs And A Piano are coming down, as is comedian Lee Hurst and the stunning singer Patti Boulaye.